Molenfeuer/AlexMustacular/README.md

 ## Other

-This is not related to this mod, but heres a little [YouTube video](https://youtu.be/Yi5_fSv7qXk) I recommend you.
-And [this is the YouTube video](https://youtu.be/1SG5A3PYaUs) I recommended before
+This is not related to this mod, but here’s a little [YouTube video](https://youtu.be/Yi5_fSv7qXk) I would recommend you watch.
+And [this is the YouTube video](https://youtu.be/1SG5A3PYaUs) I recommended before.